-The College of Engineering and Mathematical Sciences offers professional programs in Civil, Electrical, Environmental and Mechanical Engineering.
-In addition, there are two interdisciplinary degrees: the BS in Engineering, and a BS in Engineering Management which is offered in conjunction with the School of Business Administration.
-Currently, the Bachelor of Science degrees in Civil, Electrical, Environmental and Mechanical Engineering are ABET (Accreditation Board for Engineering and Technology) accredited.
+The College of Engineering and Mathematical Sciences offers B.S. degrees in Civil, Electrical, Environmental and Mechanical Engineering.
+In addition, there are two interdisciplinary B.S. degrees: B.S.
+Engineering, and the B.S. in Engineering Management which is offered in conjunction with the School of Business Administration.
+The Bachelor of Science degrees in Civil, Electrical, Environmental and Mechanical Engineering are ABET (Accreditation Board for Engineering and Technology) accredited.

-In addition to the Bachelor of Science degrees described here, the School of Engineering also offers a Bachelor of Arts degree in Engineering through the College of Arts and Sciences.
-A faculty advisor from the School of Engineering will assist students in determining which degree program best suits their individual needs and plans.
+In addition to the Bachelor of Science degrees, the School of Engineering also offers a Bachelor of Arts degree in Engineering in collaboration with the College of Arts and Sciences.